Sanchari1999/100-DAYS-OF-CODING-2022/README.md

                   a.
 Create a 'simplecalculator' class that would have method to perform addition, subtraction, multiplication and division operations.
                   b.
 Create a getter setter class that would help user get and set the values on which operation is to be performed.
                   c.
 Create a main class from where the operation to be performed is called.

+DAY 009/100: 09 MARCH 2022

+      (i)  Java Program:
+                  a.
+To create a restaurant menu application using Java Switch case that would let user place their orders.
+                  b.
+After order is placed, menu would reappear to let user place order again (if they want to).
+                  c.
+Provide option to exit from the menu.
+      (ii) ATM (Java) Menu Driven Program.

+DAY 010/100: 10 MARCH 2022

+      (i) Convert java.util.Date to java.sql.Date

+DAY 011/100: 11 MARCH 2022

+      (i)   Java Program to handle Arithmetic Exception.
+      (ii)  Java Program to handle ArrayIndexOutOfBoundEx.
+      (iii) Java Program to handle NullPointer Exception.
+      (iv)  Java Program to handle multiple exceptions.
+      (v)   Java Try-Finally Program.

+DAY 012/100: 12 MARCH 2022